 A range of registration fees apply depending on if you are eligible for reduced fees, or hold a pension card.

 If you are registering your pet for the first time, we charge a pro-rata rate according to the time of year when you register.
-However, all registrations are due for renewal on 10 April each year, and must be full year registrations.
-For current fees, refer to the application form.

 State Government legislation requires that all pets being registered for the first time, or transferring from another council are microchipped before registration.